Akshay-ch-dj/Javascript-experience-projects/CSS_HTML/css_before_after learn/css_before_after.md

     style="display: block; margin-right: 10px; width: 500px" />

-    There is beautiful practical, image hover effect that is done with this pseudo elements, go checkout, the html and css files with the notes for it.
+    There is beautiful practical, image hover effect that is done with this pseudo elements, go checkout, the html and css files with the notes for it or this [codepen link](https://codepen.io/akshaych/full/poymoRd) by me.